COOPER MOUNTAIN ELEMENTARY SCHOOL

 Snow Route Days – Dismissal

-Bus 341, daycare buses, and walking home procedures will remain the same.
+The bus will have limited stops, daycare buses, and walking home procedures will remain the same.

 If the parking lot is safe, parents may enter the lot (cautiously) for pick up.
 If it is not safe, you may need to park on a side street and walk to the school to pick up your child.
 If at all possible, walk rather than drive.
 A notification will be sent prior to pickup to inform you.

 Note: If you are sending another adult to pick up your child on a Snow Route day, please notify the office in the morning.
 Please provide the adult’s name and phone number so that we can follow up if necessary.
 Please notify the adult that we will ask to see identification if we do not know them.